Multistate Employer: Federal

 Social Media Password Protection Laws

 Beyond the clear restriction against requesting or requiring applicants or employees to disclose their user name, password or other information needed to access a personal social media account, these states have created a patchwork of laws with no true uniformity.
-See Employee Privacy > Monitoring Use of Social Media Networks; Do's and Don'ts of Social Media - Supervisor Briefing; Podcast: Key Social Media Issues Affecting the Workplace.
+See Employee Privacy > Monitoring Use of Social Media Networks; Social Media - Supervisor Briefing; Podcast: Key Social Media Issues Affecting the Workplace.

 - Illinois, Michigan and Washington prohibit employers from requiring that applicants or employees: